Investigators focus on cause of deadly California crash

 Apart from the driver, the bus was carrying 44 to 48 students and several chaperones, highway patrol spokeswoman Lacey Heitman said.
 About 34 people were taken by air and land ambulances to hospitals with a variety of injuries, police said.

+“They are traumatized, absolutely,” another patrol spokeswoman, Tracy Hoover, said.
+“Most of them have scratches, cuts, burns, contusions and lacerations.”

-Among those killed was Humboldt State recruiter Arthur Arzola, 26, who worked for the university out of the Southern California community of Rancho Cucamonga.
+Among those killed was Humboldt State recruiter Arthur Arzola, 26, who worked for the university out of the Southern California community of Rancho Cucamonga, the Sacramento County coroner said on Friday morning.

+In a biography on the school’s website, Arzola characterized himself as hard-working, compassionate and friendly, and described the university as offering “incredible opportunities that change the world for the better.”

 A recently engaged couple serving as chaperones were also among the dead, local media reported.